mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 the Nike company operates in a completely different way, by exploiting female workers, children, and people with disabilities to craft shoes and other clothing items.
-On top of that, these workers are people from Third World countries, working in sweat shops in China, Vietnam, or Indonesia and getting less than a dollar a day for the incredible amount of work.
-The Nike company, just like Wal-Mart, does not have any disabled persons hired in their main offices in the United States or Europe; however, commercials made in the spirit of equality, tolerance and motivation reach a vast number of their viewers, resulting in hundreds of millions of income for *Nike* every year.
+On top of that, these workers are usually people from Third World countries, working in sweat shops in China, Vietnam, or Indonesia and getting less than a dollar a day for the incredible amount of work.
+The Nike company, just like Wal-Mart, does not have any disabled persons hired in their main offices in the United States or Europe; however, commercials made in the spirit of equality, tolerance and motivation reach a vast number of their viewers, resulting in hundreds of millions of income for *Nike* each year.